Special Tips for Traveling Families

 In Case of Emergency

-In case of emergency make sure you find a doctor at your destination that will be able to provide temporary care.
+In case of an emergency make sure you find a doctor at your destination that will be able to provide temporary care.
 Ask your pediatrician for a referral Safety – Wandering Individual

 Before You Head to the Airport: